turingschool/front-end-curriculum/lessons/electron-multiple-windows.md

 [Continuing from the file dialog lesson.](http://frontend.turing.io/lessons/electron-file-dialogs.html)

 ## Why Would You Want Multiple Windows?

-Discussion
+Discussion!

 ## Creating Multiple Windows

 So, our functionality is great and wonderful, but we still don't have a way to create more than one window.
 Bummer.
-Let's add a function called createWindow() in main.js to do just that.
+Let's add a function called `createWindow()` in `main.js` to do just that.

 ```js
 const windows = new Set()